smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables /readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•	The `BIT` data type in SQL is not an accurate Boolean representation, as it has three possible values: True, False, and NULL.
 Many SQL experts recommend not to use the `BIT` data type because of this, and instead use the `SMALLINT` data type and set the permissible values to 0 and 1.
 Also, SQL Server does not allow math operations on the `BIT` data type; using the `SMALLINT` datatype allows us to create mathematical expressions that we can use to resolve truths.

-❗To learn more about NULL markers and their effect on predicate logic, check out my article Behavior of NULLS.
+🔌To learn more about NULL markers and their effect on predicate logic, check out my article Behavior of NULLS.

 -----------------------------------